-I think mostly I'd say kind of 95% of the time the staff just blow it and but there's been a little, there's been the odd occasion where it, we felt that people don't quite understand or you know or maybe a bit resistant like I've got to sing in an inflatable.- dancers
+"I think mostly 95% of the time the staff just love it, there's been the odd occasion where we felt that people don't quite understand it or maybe are a bit resistant, like 'I've got to sing into an inflatable microphone!?" - dancers

 Further, if staff view the dancers as an opportunity to leave the room and to take a break that can have negative impacts for the dancers as they have to be extra vigilant for the safety of the patients as there is no staff member present.
-This can be seen as an unavoidable challenge as staff are facing ever increasing role pressures within the trust resulting in short-staffing.
+This can be seen as an unavoidable challenge as staff are facing ever increasing role pressures within the trust resulting in shortstaffing.